jsaikali/cs1110-lab-FAQ/README.md

 At the beginning of section on the lab's due date, we will assign breakout rooms with a group of students + 1 staff member to discuss the lab.
 You do not need to add anything to the "Lab Help" sheet - everyone is automatically assigned to breakouts at the start of section.
 Send your NET ID to your breakout room so the staff member can check you off in the lab system.
 The module should be marked as COMPLETE by the time you leave section.

 ### I was just in a breakout room but my lab still isn't checked off.
 Make sure you refresh the page at the end of the breakout room to see if you have been checked off.
-Also note that the individual manual questions might say "NOT GRADED" but this is normal, as long as the whole module says "COMPLETE".
+Also note that the individual manual questions might say "NOT GRADED," but this is normal, as long as the whole module says "COMPLETE".
 If this is not the case, let Joanna know.

 ### I joined late and didn't get checked off for manual questions.
 What should I do?
 **If you are late you will wait.** I will check off latecomers when everyone else has gotten their lab questions answered, which may be at the very end of lab.
 Do **NOT** add yourself to the "Lab Help" googlesheet to get checked off - that is for actual lab-specific questions, not late check-offs.
 To alert Joanna that you have come late and need to get checked off, send a message in the chat to let her know, but do not expect to be checked off until other students' questions have been answered.
 She will grade your manual questions at the end along with other latecomers.